jhthorpe/libj/README.md

 # jlib
-Library for useful things in Fortran
+Library for useful things in Fortran and C++